grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

-After a few more minutes of careful foot placement, the path starts to move away from the river - irritatingly, just as it starts to calm enough to be Dipper friendly again.
+After a few more minutes of careful foot placement, the path starts to move away from the river - irritatingly, just as it starts to calm enough to be Dipper-friendly again.
 In particular, the section where the two Towy branches join looks like it could be a Dipper hotspot - the sanctioned path has no intention of offering us a view though.